 What’s dreamier than having your own retreat?
-Purchasing a summer cabin means fun is literally over the horizon.
-You always know that a refuge from work, traffic and stress is out there, waiting for you.
+Buying a cabin means fun is literally over the horizon.
+You always know that a refuge from work, traffic, and stress is out there waiting for you.

 Less fun: a summer cabin comes with a lot of responsibilities.
-Once you pick a spot — whether it’s in Virginia or Maryland on Chesapeake Bay, or the Blue Ridge Mountains lining the western edges of North Carolina, or the Alleghenies coursing through central Pennsylvania — you have to make sure your summer cabin doesn’t get damaged by weather, pests or intruders while you’re away.
+Once you pick a spot — whether it’s in Maryland on Chesapeake Bay, the Blue Ridge Mountains lining the western edges of North Carolina, or the Alleghenies coursing through central Pennsylvania — you have to make sure your property doesn’t get damaged by weather, pests, or intruders while you’re away.

 A summer cabin is like having a second home, and you must consider the same maintenance that comes with homeownership.
 Eventually, you need a roof replacement.
 You need new windows.
 You have to buy insurance.
 Wait, this is starting to sound like a real headache!